Maryland ritual killings: Trial

 During the first Harper Trial, Joshua Brown and Teah Toby were released and later became state witnesses.
 The other ten defendants were found guilty and sentenced to public execution by hanging.
 Tagbedi Wisseh appealed his conviction and was pardoned by Tolbert before execution.
 Wonplu Boye and Koti Weah both died before execution, it was rumored their own family members poisoned them to avoid shame.

+Nonetheless, Tolbert, beleaguered, allowed the remaining executions to be carried out despite his party affiliation with the accused.
+Some authors have taken the success of the prosecution as evidence of an internal struggle within the True Whig Party, as Tolbert had been courting the support of newer non-urban and non-Americo-Liberian parts of the party over more established conservative elements as represented by the accused.

 Execution

 On 16 February 1979, the seven remaining people convicted of Moses Tweh's murder were publicly hanged at dawn in Harper.
 The media dubbed them the "Harper Seven".